 Selected and transcribed by Dennis Ahern

-Editor’s Note: The sixth in our Friday series examining the news about Bedford that was published in the Concord Enterprise 100 years ago this week; to contact the author, please email [email protected]
+Editor’s Note: The tenth in our Friday series examining the news about Bedford that was published in the Concord Enterprise 100 years ago this week; to contact the author, please email [email protected]

-- Miss Zelma Wetherbee has accepted a position with the C. H. Smith Co., Boston.
+- Miss Ellie Peterson has accepted a position in the accounting department of Jordan Marsh Co., Boston.